What is a microchip?

 A microchip is a passive transponder which uses RFID (Radio Frequency Identification Device) technology.
 Pet-ID microchips are Swiss engineered and manufactured to Pet-ID’s specification with a frequency of 134.2 kHz conforming with ISO 11784/11785 standards which are required by UK regulations and those of EU countries and most other territories.

 Each microchip is pre-programmed with a unique number, specifically identified by Pet-ID’s ICAR manufacturer code 958, sealed with resin to protect the inner circuitry to prevent the possibility of failure, then encased in bio-compatible glass and coated with Parylene-C.

 We advocate the use of 12mm microchips for companion animals.
-We also offer mini microchips (8mm) which are recommended for implantation int small and exotic species and miniature breeds.
-Our microhips are available in needle assembly with reusable implant gun and 2 types of syringe.
+We also offer mini-chips (8mm) which are recommended for implantation into small and exotic species and miniature breeds with an expected adult weight of less than 10kg.
+Our microchips are available in a range of formats to suit implanter preference.

 What is Parylene-C?

 Parylene-C is a medical grade coating which forms an irregular surface allowing tissue fibres to bond and grow around the chip thus preventing the possibility of migration.
 Once implanted correctly, the process starts 3-4 days after implantation and within four weeks the microchip should be completely encapsulated.